Team

 Scott Ballard

 Cinematographer Scott Ballard is well known for his work behind the camera but is also a talented director and producer.
-His most recently completed projects, Death on a Rock and North & Nowhere, have played at over 80 festivals worldwide, garnering dozens of awards.
+His most recent projects, Western Exit, Death on a Rock and North & Nowhere, have played at over 80 festivals worldwide, garnering dozens of awards.
 He holds an MFA in Film Production from Boston University and has been part of the film production scenes in New York City, Seattle, Los Angeles, New Orleans, and Boston.
 He is in post-production on the documentary Mr. Immortal Jellyfish Man, the story of a Japanese scientist searching for the secret of eternal life.
-Scott currently teaches filmmaking at the Savannah College of Art and Design.
+Scott teaches filmmaking at the Savannah College of Art and Design.

 Mark Orton